interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 This specification codifies a common interface for **settlement engines**.
 Settlement engines are services which perform two primary operations:

-1. Execute outgoing settlements
+1. Send outgoing settlements
-2. Acknowledge incoming settlements
+2. Receive incoming settlements

 Counterparties may operate compatible settlement engines to settle their liabilities between one another.
 Different implementations may utilize different settlement systems or types of settlements, such as:

 - Transferring money or assets to the counterparty
 - Sending payments on a shared ledger
 - Signing and exchanging payment channel claims
-- Performing a task for the counterparty with a mutually ascribed value

 ## Usage in Interledger